 Cygnet Group Limited is the immediate parent and is the smallest and largest company for which consolidated accounts including Cygnet Texkimp Limited are prepared.
 The consolidated accounts of Cygnet Group Limited are available from its registered office, which is the same as this company and is detailed on page 1.

 25. ULTIMATE CONTROLLING PARTY

-By virtue of his controlling interest in Cygnet Group Limited, the Company considers M J Kimpton-Smith to be the ultimate controlling party.
+By virtue of combined controlling interest in Cygnet Group Limited, the Company considers M J Kimpton-Smith and S Kimpton-Smith to be the ultimate controlling parties.